UNMC_Acronym_Vert_sm_4c

 30 Years of Educational Excellence

 The Pan Pacific Lymphoma Conference is one of the largest gatherings of clinicians and researchers specializing in the areas of lymphoma and transplantation.
-The 2024 event is your chance to explore vital information on clinical updates and research, meet key thought leaders, and exchange ideas with more than 600 members of the multidisciplinary lymphoma clinical team.
+The 2024 conference is your chance to explore vital information on clinical updates and research, meet key thought leaders, and exchange ideas with more than 600 members of the multidisciplinary lymphoma clinical team.

 DateJuly 15-19, 2024